 Garden Open Days

 The garden at Spencer House will be open to the public on just three days this summer.
 Join us for a special combined tour of the House and garden on either 2nd, 16th or 30th of June.
-Please select your preferred dates and times below.
+Advance tickets have now sold out.
+Limited spaces will be available on the day on a ‘first come, first served’ basis.

 Originally designed in the eighteenth century by Henry Holland (son-in-law to Lancelot ‘Capability’ Brown), the half-acre garden was among the grandest in the West End.
 Restored since 1990 by RIT Capital Partners, under the Chairmanship of Lord Rothschild, the garden, with a delightful view of the adjacent Royal Park, now evokes its original layout.
 Paths and lawn have been reinstated along with a number of plants and shrubs suggested by early nineteenth-century nursery lists.